d-ataman/d-ataman.github.io/_pages/about.md

 In the context of natural language processing, currently the most promising approach to improve the performance in low-resource languages and tasks are multi-lingual and multi-task learning methods.
 This is why I joined the [MUTAMUR](https://www.cl.uzh.ch/en/texttechnologies/research/machine-learning/mutamur.html) project of [Prof. Dr. Rico Sennrich](https://www.cl.uzh.ch/de/people/team/compling/sennrich.html) which aims to investigate methods for knowledge sharing and transfer between machine learning models in natural language processing.
 In order to accelerate research in this field I recently initiated the organization of the first workshop on Multilingual Representation Learning, which will take place in EMNLP 2021.

-I am especially interested in unsupervised learning methods based on <strong>Bayesian latent-variable</strong> and <strong>geometric deep learning models</strong> that can be used to induce linguistic biases into multi-lingual language models and ultimately aid their generalization capability.
+I am especially interested in <strong>multi-task</strong> and <strong>unsupervised learning</strong> methods based on <strong>Bayesian latent-variable</strong> and <strong>geometric deep learning models</strong> that can be used to induce linguistic biases into multi-lingual language models and ultimately aid their generalization capability.